ST541-Fall2020/statistical-lusardi-project-google-searches/README.md

 * Collecting and scaling the Google Trends data for the defined search terms running this [script](https://github.com/ST541-Fall2020/statistical-lusardi-project-google-searches/blob/master/preprocessing/collect_gt_data_search_terms.R)

 For data analysis and testing following an html document here (insert link) it was used using a Using a program called exploratory note
+For all functions and specific packages can be found in the utils [here](https://github.com/ST541-Fall2020/statistical-lusardi-project-google-searches/tree/master/utils)

 ### Report and Presentation